humdrum-tools/humdrum-documentation/guide/ch15/index.md

 Harmonic intervals identify pitch distances between nominally concurrently-sounding notes.
-Example 15.1 illustrates five types of harmonic intervals.
+Example&nbsp;15.1 illustrates five types of harmonic intervals.
 The most obvious harmonic intervals are those that occur between pitches that have concurrent onsets.
-We might call these *explicit harmonic intervals.* An example of an explicit harmonic interval is the perfect octave in the first sonority of Example 15.1
+We might call these *explicit harmonic intervals.* An example of an explicit harmonic interval is the perfect octave in the first sonority of Example&nbsp;15.1

 **Example 15.1** Types of harmonic intervals.